ghastlymirror/ghastlyastro/src/content/blog/wailing-heights3.md

 ---
 title: Wailing Heights Video Walkthrough Part 3
 date: 2022-04-11
-description: After messing around I finally figured out a way to unlock the zombie character, and it changes the gameplay completely, for one you can understand what the zombies are saying.
-The concert sounds much better in zombie mode.
+description: After messing around I finally figured out a way to unlock the zombie character, and it changes the gameplay completely, like knowing what they´re saying.
 category:
   - gaming
   - walkthrough